abhayuvi/Experiments-on-DINO/README.md

 This Repository is made to experiment with DINO object Detection pretrained model [Link]( https://github.com/IDEA-Research/DINO?tab=readme-ov-file ).
 Here, DINO object Detection pre-trained model is been fine-tuned on pedestrian dataset collected within the IIT Delhi Campus.

-- As macos does not come with Nvidia 'CuDa' , so the code is written in the Google colab environment.
+- As macos does not come with Nvidia `CuDa` , so the code is written in the Google colab environment.

 # Instructions:-